agrawalsmart7/otphacks/README.md

 # Thoughts

-If I got a good reaction on this application then I will work more on this to create more vulnerables stages for these kinds of vulnerabilities.
+If I got a good reaction on this application then I will work more on this to create more vulnerables stages.

 # Feedback/Issues